-9While the school year is not identical across states, it typically runs from mid-June to mid-April.
-The were collected once for each school (typically during the first visit, but completed in later visits if necessary), while data on time-varying metrics such as teacher and student attendance and dates of the most recent inspections and PTA meetings were collected in each of the three visits.
+Enumerators first conducted school censuses in each village, from which we sampled up to three schools per village for the absence surveys.
+During fieldwork, enumerators made three separate visits to each sampled school over a period of 10 months from January-October 2010.
+Data on school infrastructure and accessibility, finances, and teacher demographics were collected once for each school (typically during the first visit, but completed in later visits if necessary), while data on time-varying metrics such as teacher and student attendance and dates of the most recent inspections and PTA meetings were collected in each of the three visits.
 We also assessed student learning with a test administered to a representative sample of fourth grade students in sampled schools.
-See Appendix A and Tables A1-A3 for further details on sampling and construction of the village-level panel data set.
+See Appendix A and Tables A1 - A3 for further details on sampling and construction of the village-level panel data set.

 Teacher absence was measured by direct physical verification of teacher presence within the first fifteen minutes of a survey visit.
-Data collected during the school census were used to pre-populate teacher rosters for the sampled schools, so that enumerators could look for teachers and record their attendance and activity immediately after their arrival at the school.10 Once teacher attendance was recorded, all other data were collected using interviews of head teachers and individual teachers.11
+Data collected during the school census were used to pre-populate teacher rosters for the sampled schools, so that enumerators could look for teachers and record their attendance and activity immediately after their arrival at the school.
+Once teacher attendance was recorded, all other data were collected using interviews of head teachers and individual teachers.

 We record teachers as absent on a given visit if they were not found anywhere in the school in the first fifteen minutes after enumerators reached a school.
-We consider all the teachers in the school to be absent if the school was closed during regular working hours on a school day, and respondents near the school did not know why the school was closed or mentioned that the school was closed because no teacher had arrived or they had all left early.12 To be conservative in our measure of absence, we exclude all school closures due to bad weather, school construction/repairs, school functions and alternative uses of school premises (for instance, elections).
-We also exclude all part-time teachers, teachers who were transferred or reassigned elsewhere, or teachers reportedly on a different shift.
+We consider all the teachers in the school to be absent if the school was closed during regular working hours on a school day, and respondents near the school did not know why the school was closed or mentioned that the school was closed because no teacher had arrived or they had all left early.
+To be conservative in our measure of absence, we exclude all school closures due to bad weather, school construction/repairs, school functions and alternative uses of school premises (for instance, elections).
+We also exclude